KY20021/sidewinders-dot-io/docs/drill-ceremonies/operations/cadet-eligibility.md

 ### The Honor Guard (Exhibition Drill Team)

-The Honor Guard is the most elite level the Drill and Ceremonies team.
-Any armed drill team or color guard member who has attended the safety briefing, may join the Honor Guard for **practice**.
+The Honor Guard is the most elite level of the Drill and Ceremonies team.
+Any armed drill team member or color guard member who has attended the safety briefing, may join the Honor Guard for **practice**.

 Competition and events are reserved for qualified members of the Honor Guard.